MrFums/PingViewerPY/README.md

 ## ConstantPing.py

-Updates every 500ms and displays in a small console window.
+Updates every 500ms and displays your ping in a small console window.
 Mainly meant for if you have two monitors.

 ![image](https://user-images.githubusercontent.com/57535680/123462931-d0f56380-d5e2-11eb-92ca-a0afc7479288.png)